Tanya Berezin

-Tanya Berezin (born March 25, 1941) is an American actress, co-founder and an artistic director of Circle Repertory Company in New York City, and educator.
-She has performed on Broadway and Off-Broadway, and has also appeared in a number of films and television series.
+Tanya Berezin (March 25, 1941 – November 29, 2023) was an American actress, co-founder and an artistic director of Circle Repertory Company in New York City, and educator.
+She performed on Broadway and Off-Broadway, and also appeared in a number of films and television series.

 Early life and education

 Berezin was born in Philadelphia, Pennsylvania on March 25, 1941.
 She attended Boston University College of Fine Arts, where her roommate was Faye Dunaway.
 In the 1960s she trained with acting teacher, Jim Tuttle, in the Meisner Technique.
 In 1963, she arrived in New York and began performing.